Meet Our Staff

 About Jessica O’Keefe

-Jessica is a native of Mooresville, NC, and currently resides in Fort Mill, SC.
-She is a Magna Cum Laude graduate from Appalachian State University with a BA in Dance Studies, as well as a BFA in Graphic Design.
-There, she was a member of the National Honors Society, Ambassador of the Art Department, and Captain and Coach of the ASU Elite Dance Team.
+A Magna Cum Laude graduate from Appalachian State University, Jessica holds both a BA in Dance Studies and a BFA in Graphic Design.
+During her academic career, she demonstrated leadership as a National Honors Society Member, Art Department Ambassador, and Captain and Coach of the ASU Elite Dance Team.

-She began her career at Miller Street Dance Academy in 2010 as an instructor and choreographer for Miller Street’s award winning Competition Team.
-She then transitioned into the roll of Performance Company Director at the Fort Mill location in Baxter Village in 2016, in addition to co-directing the Pre-Professional Program in 2017.
-In 2018, Jessica accepted the roll of Director for Miller Street’s Baxter Village location.
+Her professional journey at Miller Street Dance Academy began in 2010 as an instructor and choreographer for their award-winning Competition Team.
+She advanced to become the Performance Company Director at the Fort Mill location in Baxter Village in 2016, later co-directing the Pre-Professional Program in 2017.
+In 2018, Jessica accepted the role of Director for Miller Street’s Baxter Village location.

 About Gina Smith